-- By a network service: LPD and PRT5250 for printers, TELNET CLIENT for serial terminals and TTY for other peripherals. - By escape sequences: compatible with serial terminals.
+- By a network service: LPD or PRT5250 for printers, TELNET CLIENT for serial terminals or TTY for other peripherals. - By escape sequences: compatible with serial terminals. (slave mode)

-1.2.4 - Tools and Statistics
+1.1.4 - Tools and Statistics

 Embedded AX3000 tools provide the following features: